 With 30 years’ experience representing individual and corporate clients in complex criminal and civil litigation and enforcement cases throughout the country, Michael Walsh has built a practice that includes a variety of grand jury and trial matters.
-His practice involves public corruption, antitrust, healthcare, False Claims Act, Lacey Act, and environmental matters.
+His practice involves public corruption, antitrust, healthcare, False Claims Act, Lacey Act, environmental matters, and alcoholic beverage licensing and related enforcement issues.
 Mr. Walsh’s experience also includes federal and state trials, with primary trial responsibility in more than 100 cases including commercial, domestic, personal injury, federal civil rights actions and products liability cases.

 His practice includes complex criminal cases, such as death penalty cases tried to verdict and internal investigation matters.
 Mr. Walsh’s record of taking difficult and complex cases to trial plays an important role in obtaining favorable resolutions for his clients.
 Often the best resolution of a criminal matter is achieved when no formal charges are ever brought.
 Though he has successfully represented clients in high profile matters, his best results have often been obtained quietly by persuading government lawyers to refrain from filing charges.
 Mr. Walsh has considerable expertise in designing and implementing strategies that he utilizes during grand jury investigations to avoid indictments.